matthewabrams/citi-bikes-2022/README.md

 * When do they ride?
 * What days of the week are most rides taken on?
 * What is the average time amount spent riding a Citi Bike?
+* Are bike riding habits the same for members and casual riders?

 # Script